jpohjolainen/last-modified/README.md

 Updates date and time of last modified field.

-This searches the file's first rowsToRead (default: 20) for 'Last Modified:' tag in comment sections and updates the time when file is saved.
+When saving a modified file, this searches the file's first rowsToRead (default: 20) for 'Last Modified:' and checks if it is in a comment section and then updates the time.